 The Crows Landing Industrial Business Park (CLIBP) will include a new public-use airport to complement the needs of CLIBP tenants, serve regional businesses, and support aviation in Stanislaus County and the Central Valley.
-Using the new Crows Landing Airport, aviators and travelers will be able to reach the San Francisco Bay Area in as little as 17 minutes!
+Using the new Crows Landing Airport, aviators and travelers will be able to reach the San Francisco Bay Area in under 15 minutes!

 The County Board of Supervisors adopted an Airport Layout Plan (ALP) for the new 370-acre Crows Landing Airport in 2018.
 The ALP is presented as an appendix to the Specific Plan, which includes policies to make sure that proposed CLIBP development will be compatible with airport operations and future airport facilities.
 The ALP envisions the following facilities:

 To provide optimal flexibility, the airport will be sized and equipped to accommodate small- to medium-sized air cargo/air freight feeder aircraft, such as the Cessna Caravan, Beech 99, and Lear jet, retrofitted twin-turboprop commuter aircraft, etc. (The use of large air cargo aircraft is not considered.)

 The County has also prepared an Airport Land Use Compatibility Plan (ALUCP), which is required by the State Aeronautics Act.
 The purpose of an ALUCP is “to protect health safety, and welfare by ensuring the orderly expansion of airports and the adoption of land use measures that minimize the public’s exposure to excessive noise and safety hazards within areas around public airports to the extent that these areas are not already devoted to incompatible uses.”